aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/07_graphics.md

 integers (`nx.i`, `ny.i`, and `nz.i`) corresponding to the number of points in the x-, y-, and z-axis respectively.
-If a single number (`bpp.r`) is found, then the number of points is the length of the axis divided by `bpp.r` (bpp is bohrs per point).
-The GRID keyword can be used to write a grid field to a grid file directly.
-This is useful when combined with the LOAD keyword to read, manipulate, and then save grids to an external file.
-If GRID is used, both the geometry of the grid and the number of points are adopted from the grid field.
+If a single number (`bpp.r`) is found, then the number of points is the length of the axis divided by `bpp.r` (bpp means "bohr per point").

+The GRID keyword can be used to write a given grid to a grid file directly.
+If FIELD is used in combination with GRID, then the indicated field or expression is used; otherwise, the reference field is used.
+The GRID keyword is useful when combined with LOAD and arithmetic operations to read, manipulate, and then save grids to an external file.
+If GRID is used, both the geometry of the grid and the number of points are taken from the parent grid field.
+The SHIFT keyword is used for shifting the origin of the grid to a different point.
+The origin of the shifted grid is the position of point `ix.i`, `iy.i`, `iz.i` in the old grid.

 Independently on how the grid is set up, several options control the behavior of CUBE.
 FILE sets the name of the output file (default: